 If you believe your employer has discriminated against you due to your age, you should discuss your legal rights with an experienced employment discrimination attorney.
-At the Dolman Law Group, we work to hold employers in and around Clearwater fully accountable for any unlawful actions including age discrimination.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we work to hold employers in and around Clearwater fully accountable for any unlawful actions including age discrimination.
 Call us at 727-451-6900 or contact us online today to speak with a member of our legal team for free.

 Laws Protecting Employees from Age Discrimination

 Both the Florida Civil Rights Act (FCRA) and the federal Age Discrimination in Employment Act (ADEA) provide protections for employees against discrimination or harassment based on age.
 The FCRA protects employees who work for companies with 15 or more employees.
 The ADEA specifically protects individuals over the age of 40 who work at companies with 20 or more employees.
 These laws apply to most employers, including: